Technical Presenter FAQs

 Can I submit the same abstract to multiple events?

 No. AIAA Overlapping Submissions Policy precludes an abstract or paper from being submitted multiple times to the same event, or to conferences held in conjunction with other AIAA events.
-Overlapping submissions will result in your paper being withdrawn to avoid duplicate papers being published in the proceedings.
+Overlapping submissions will result in your paper being withdrawn.
 View Abstract Submission Policies on the Abstract Submission Process & Requirements webpage.

 How do I create a ScholarOne Abstracts user account?